Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/mongodb.md

 ### Connection via SSH Tunnel

-Hero Pixel has the ability to connect to an MongoDB instance via an SSH Tunnel.
+HeroPixelhas the ability to connect to an MongoDB instance via an SSH Tunnel.
 The reason you might want to do this because it is not possible \(or against security policy\) to connect to your MongoDB instance directly \(e.g. it does not have a public IP address\).

-When using an SSH tunnel, you are configuring Hero Pixel to connect to an intermediate server \(a.k.a. a bastion sever\) that _does_ have direct access to the MongoDB instance.
+When using an SSH tunnel, you are configuring HeroPixelto connect to an intermediate server \(a.k.a. a bastion sever\) that _does_ have direct access to the MongoDB instance.
-Hero Pixel connects to the bastion and then asks the bastion to connect directly to the server.
+HeroPixelconnects to the bastion and then asks the bastion to connect directly to the server.

 Using this feature requires additional configuration, when creating the source.
 We will talk through what each piece of configuration means.